annaesvensson/yellow-help/1-en/troubleshooting.md

 ## Problems with web server

-When your website doesn't work, then check the configuration file of your web server.
+Check the configuration file of your web server.
 You need a configuration file that forwards HTTP requests to the content management system.
-Don't worry, your web hosting provider can certainly help you.
 You can also translate the supplied `.htaccess` configuration file into a format that your web server understands.
-If you can't find a suitable configuration file for your web server, [ask the Datenstrom community](contributing-guidelines).
+If you can't find a suitable configuration file for your web server, contact your web hosting provider or [ask the Datenstrom community](contributing-guidelines).

 ## Problems with Apache